Cultural Curiosity and Academic Uncertainty in Elif Batuman's The Idiot

-Ultimately though, The Idiot – through Selin – is a novel about the uncertainty and restlessness of university life.
-Selin is a young, eager student, and still, her uncertainty comes across on almost every page.
+Ultimately though, The Idiotis a novel about the uncertainty and restlessness of university life.
+Selin is a young, eager student, and still, her hesitancy comes across on almost every page.
 She makes decisions on which classes to take, but there is a haphazard feeling that permeates her actions.
 These decisions drive the entire novel, but that they might never have been made are never forgotten.
-She goes in seemingly knowing what she wants, but she comes away not knowing at all.
+She goes into her university life seemingly knowing what she wants, but she comes away not knowing at all.
 She is awkward, and often, her actions go awry.
 It is an unsettling representation of what student life can be like, leaving you stuck between the feeling that you suddenly know so much and yet know nothing at all.

-This feeling is so thoroughly woven into the text that I was left in a state of unknowing for three weeks after finishing the novel.
-Like Selin going into university, I had gone into the text eagerly, ready to love it because of my prejudices.
-Yet, I came out uncertain, not really knowing what I had read.
-I knew that I had liked whatever it was, but that whatever it was had left me a bit empty.
-I still don’t really know, but I think that the feeling is appropriate to the story and is directly a result of the way the book is written.
+This feeling is so thoroughly woven into the text that I was left in a state of uncertainty for three weeks after finishing the novel.
+Like Selin going to university, I had gone into the text eagerly, ready to love it.
+Yet, I came out unsure, not really knowing what I had read.
+I knew that I had liked whatever it was, but it had nevertheless left me a bit empty.
+I still don’t really know, but I think that the feeling is appropriate to the story and is a direct result of the way the book is written.
 It is a masterpiece of characterization, and so it would be impossible to put down the novel feeling otherwise than Selin.

 I am thankful for The Idiot– few novels dare to take such an honest stance, depicting both the passion and the potential loss behind intellectual pursuit.
-The Idiot rings true to many intellectual endeavors, and I only wish that it had come out when I was still an undergrad.
+The Idiotrings true to many intellectual endeavors, and Selin’s youth and status as a college freshman bring forth a specific uncertainty known to most young academics.
+I certainly wish that it had come out when I was still an undergrad, wavering between literature, history, and international relations.
 I highly recommend it to anyone who has lived through the university experience as well as to anyone feeling a lack of cultural representation.
 It is an excellent, funny, and beautifully mundane book.